solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

         AZURE_APP_CONFIG_ENDPOINT={YOUR_APP_CONFIG_ENDPOINT}
         ```

-        !!! task "Retrieve the endpoint for your App Configuration resource"
+        !!! note "Retrieve the endpoint for your App Configuration resource"

             To get the endpoint for your App Configuration resource: